 "Made in America Laws" means all statutes, regulations, rules, and Executive Orders relating to Federal financial assistance awards or Federal procurement, including those that refer to "Buy America" or "Buy American," that require, or provide a preference for, the purchase or acquisition of goods, products, or materials produced in the United States, including iron, steel, and manufactured goods offered in the United States.
-Made in America Laws include laws requiring domestic preference for maritime transport, including the Merchant Marine Act of 1920 (Public Law 66-261), also known as the Jones Act, and domestic content preference for infrastructure programs including the Build America, Buy America Act (BABAA) enacted on November 15, 2021 (E.O.
-14005 "Ensuring the Future Is Made in All of America by All of America's Workers").
+Made in America Laws include laws requiring domestic preference for maritime transport, including the Merchant Marine Act of 1920 (Public Law 66-261), also known as the Jones Act, and domestic content preference for infrastructure programs including the Build America, Buy America Act (BABAA) enacted on November 15, 2021.